An introduction to the wide variety of Irish music and dance forms.

 Playing a tune slowly like that has a number of benefits.
 For one thing, you refresh your memory of how the tune goes before playing it at speed.
 For another, it gives you a chance to play with the interpretation of the tune and the ornamentation you may want to use, so you can exercise your expressive power, as well as your fingering speed.

 Then, too, many a fast tune played slowly turns out to have a beautiful quality that never really surfaces when the tune is played more rapidly, so they can evokes an emotional reaction at slow speeds that they would not otherwise have.
 And it gives listeners a chance to set the tune in their ear, so they can figure out how to play it later on.
-(For more on that subject, see Playing by Ear.)
+(For more on that subject, see Learning to Play By Ear.)

 Whatever the reason, you will often find Irish musicians playing slowly, even when they are capable of playing like lightning.
 Perhaps it because they appreciate the music so, or perhaps it is because they know their listeners will.
 Maybe, in fact, it is the tremendous feeling for the music accounts for the appreciation the Irish show both for skilled players (as you would expect), as well as for beginners.
 Maybe what the Irish really appreciate is the underlying feeling for the music that is held in common between the listener, the already-skilled, and the not-yet-skilled.